-Last year, when we reviewed our strategic asset allocation, we modelled the impact of climate change on our portfolio for both transition and physical risks.
-We did this through Mercer's Investing in Climate Change: The Sequel.
-This study provided four climate change scenarios and looked at impacts across different asset classes over 10 and 35 year time horizons.
+We model the impact of climate change on our portfolio for both transition and physical risks when we review our Strategic Asset Allocation.
+We did this last in 2020 using Mercer's Investing in Climate Change: The Sequel.
+This study provided four climate change scenarios and looked at impacts across different asset classes over 10 and 35 year time horizons and up to 2100.